Security

 Data isolation

-All transactional email flows through Resend.
-Every bulk-style message — new-post alerts, subscription receipts — carries an RFC 8058 one-click unsubscribe header, so Gmail / Yahoo / Outlook can remove you with a single click.
+All transactional and notification email flows through Resend.
+Every bulk-style message — new-post alerts, subscription receipts — carries an RFC 8058 one-click unsubscribe header, so Gmail, Yahoo, and Outlook can remove you with a single click.
 We don't use tracking pixels, open-rate beacons, or remarketing IDs.

 Monitoring